asharijuang/qiscus-chat-sdk-rn-sample/README.md

 $ react-native run-ios
 ```

+## FAQ
+1. How to handle PN in RN?
+what library, how to setup(e.g call register device token, etc), where we put code

+2. How to display Notif when app in background?

+3. How to disable Notif when open chat room?

+4.

 ## Contribution
 Qiscus Chat SDK Sample UI is fully open-source.
 All contributions and suggestions are welcome!